Johnnybar/opinary-widget/README.md

     <link rel="stylesheet" href="./dist/index.css">
 ```

-To configure questions in polls, modify the 'questions' variable in the static pages.
 ** Make sure that "questionId" is unique to each widget to prevent votes being stored and counted simultaneously for multiple polls.**

 **Summary of technical choices:**